Law

 • The Center for Business Law

-• The Montpellier Center for Research and Administrative Studies (CREAM)
+• The Montpellier Center for Administrative Research and Studies (CREAM)

 • The Center for Comparative Constitutional and Political Studies and Research (CERCOP)

-• The Montpellier School of Social Law
+• The Montpellier School of Labor Law

-• The Institute for Legal History (IHD)
+• The Institute of Legal History (IHD)

 • The Private Law Laboratory